Windows11 Theme

 —This is the default border color of the Slider's thumbs. -

-—One of the stops of the ButtonBorderBrush, which is a gradient brush, used as the default border color of buttons. -
+—A gradient brush, used as the default border color of buttons. -

-—One of the stops of the InputBorderBrush, which is a gradient brush, used as the default border color of inputs. -
+—A gradient brush, used as the default border color of inputs. -

-—One of the stops of the AccentControlBorderBrush, which is a gradient brush, used as the border color of accent buttons in their mouse over, pressed, checked states. -
+—A gradient brush, used as the border color of accent buttons in their mouse over, pressed, checked states. -

 —This is the default border color of the TimeBar and Timeline controls.
 It is also used as the color of the TreeListView's lines and Diagram's selection, resizing rectangles and manipulation adorners.
 Used as a background for the GridViewMergedCells.

-Special State Colors
+Special State Brushes

 -